su2code/su2code.github.io/_tutorials/compressible_flow/Turbulent_Flat_Plate.md

 ## Resources

-The resources for this tutorial can be found in the [Turbulent_Flat_Plate](https://github.com/su2code/su2code.github.io/tree/master/Turbulent_Flat_Plate) directory in the [project website repository](https://github.com/su2code/su2code.github.io).
-You will need the configuration file ([turb_SA_flatplate.cfg](../../Turbulent_Flat_Plate/turb_SA_flatplate.cfg)) and either of the two available mesh files ([mesh_flatplate_turb_137x97.su2](../../Turbulent_Flat_Plate/mesh_flatplate_turb_137x97.su2) or [mesh_flatplate_turb_545x385.su2](../../Turbulent_Flat_Plate/mesh_flatplate_turb_545x385.su2)).
+The resources for this tutorial can be found in the [Turbulent_Flat_Plate](https://github.com/su2code/Tutorials/tree/master/compressible_flow/Turbulent_Flat_Plate) directory in the [tutorial website repository](https://github.com/su2code/Tutorials).
+You will need the configuration file ([turb_SA_flatplate.cfg](https://github.com/su2code/Tutorials/tree/master/compressible_flow/Turbulent_Flat_Plate/turb_SA_flatplate.cfg)) and either of the two available mesh files ([mesh_flatplate_turb_137x97.su2](https://github.com/su2code/Tutorials/tree/master/compressible_flow/Turbulent_Flat_Plate/mesh_flatplate_turb_137x97.su2) or [mesh_flatplate_turb_545x385.su2](https://github.com/su2code/Tutorials/tree/master/compressible_flow/Turbulent_Flat_Plate/mesh_flatplate_turb_545x385.su2)).

 Additionally, skin friction and velocity profiles corresponding to this testcase (obtained from the Langley Research Center Turbulence Modeling Resource website shown below) are used for later comparison with SU2 results.
 These files can be found on the following website: http://turbmodels.larc.nasa.gov/flatplate.html.

 ## Tutorial

 The following tutorial will walk you through the steps required when solving for the turbulent flow over a flat plate using SU2.
 It is assumed you have already obtained and compiled the SU2_CFD code for a serial computation or both the SU2_CFD and SU2_SOL codes for a parallel computation.
-If you have yet to complete these requirements, please see the [Download](/docs/Download/) and [Installation](/docs/Installation/) pages.
+If you have yet to complete these requirements, please see the [Download](/docs_v7/Download/) and [Installation](/docs_v7/Installation/) pages.

 ### Background